 - procedures for dealing with data breaches (the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, your personal data) including notifying you and/or the Information Commissioner’s Office where we are legally required to do so;

-- Devices that store or access data will be maintained up up-to-date managed Virus and Malware protection software.
+- Devices that store or access data will be maintained with up-to-date managed Virus and Malware protection software.

-- Data transferred will be encrypted to a minimum of ZIP or 256bit AES Encryption.
+- Data transferred will be encrypted to a minimum of 256bit AES Encryption.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.